PRADULOP/REAL-TIME-DEEPFAKE-DETECTION-FOR-ONLINE-MEDIA-INTEGRITY/README.md

 ![Logo](./Resources/ui.png)

 This project involves the development and implementation of a deep learning algorithm that leverages a CNN-RNN approach to detect deepfake videos.
-This solution is designed to work across various online platforms, including Facebook and Instagram.
+This solution is designed to work across various online platforms.

 ## Table of Contents